 At 2400 meter there is a lower montane forest that was lost to agricultural practices, 2500 to 3200 meters, there is Neoboutonia forest and the bamboo forest takes about 30 per cent of the protected area that also make up the biggest portion of food for the mountain gorillas.

 A 2600 to 3600 meters, there is Hagenia-Hypericum and at 3500 to 4200 meters, you will get lobelia lanurensis, senecio erici rosenii and lobelia wollastonii.
 At 4300 to 4500 meters there is a secondary thicket, marshes and meadows.
 Volcanoes National Park also refuges other wildlife species like the hyenas, black fronted duiker, buffalo, bushbuck, golden monkeys; over 200 bird species, 13 and 16 of these are limited to the Virunga Mountain ranges and the Rwenzori.

 - Tracking the Mountain Gorillas

-The park also rewards travelers with yet another exciting primate adventure.
+The park also rewards travellers with yet another exciting primate adventure.
 Golden monkey trekking offers visitors a chance to strike their imaginations with the rare golden monkeys while their natural habitat.
-This adventure starts with morning briefing at the park headquarters.
+This adventure starts with a morning briefing at the park headquarters.

 - Bird watching

 The park is an Important Bird Area in Rwanda.
-It refuges about 200 bird-life species and visitors on safari in Rwanda have a chance to get spot at archer’s ground robin, dusky crimson wing, the francolins, red faced woodland warbler, Rwenzori double collared sunbird, Rwenzori batis, Collared apalis, strange weaver and Rwenzori Turaco.
+It refuges about 200 bird-life species and visitors on safari in Rwanda have a chance to get a spot at archer’s ground robin, dusky crimson wing, the francolins, red-faced woodland warbler, Rwenzori double collared sunbird, Rwenzori batis, Collared Apalis, strange weaver and Rwenzori Turaco.

 - Volcano hiking